Sami, Cephalonia

 West of town is the Melissani Cave, a major tourist attraction; boat tours are offered.

-History

 Administration

 Following the Kapodistrias reform of 1997, the community of Sami was united with the surrounding communities Grizata, Karavomylos, Poulata, Pyrgi and Chaliotata to form the larger municipality of Sami.
 As a result of the 2010 Kallikratis Programme, this municipality became a municipal unit of the municipality of Kefalonia, which covered the whole island.
 In 2019 three new municipalities were formed on the island, including Sami.

 The municipality of Sami consists of the following municipal units (former municipalities):